 Our commercial activities have become an increasingly significant portion of our business mix, and comprised 25.2% of our total sales for the year ended December 31, 2000.
 Our ability to compete for commercial business depends on a variety of factors, including:

+- o brand recognition;

+- o customer relationships, service and support;

-brand recognition; o pricing;
+- o pricing;

-customer relationships, service and o product features and support; o performance; and o reliability, scalability and compatibility.
+- o product features and performance; and

+- o reliability, scalability and compatibility.

 In these markets, we compete with various companies, several of which are listed below.